 To find more information on Georgia probation laws check the following links:

 If you, or someone you know, has been convicted of a crime and is entering into a probation program you may think you no longer need an attorney.
 This couldn't be farther from the truth.
 Probation programs often give rise to situations where a lawyer's ability to interpret, understand, and argue legal requirements can make the difference between continued freedom and a return to prison.
-Contact a local attorney for a free legal evaluation of your probation questions.
+Contact a Georgia criminal defense attorney and get answers to your probation questions.

 Contact a qualified attorney.